madmatah/hass-walkingpad/README.md

 Enter your device MAC address in the "device" field and a friendly name in the "name" field.

 See the [FAQ](#my-walkingpad-device-is-not-detected) for more details.

+### 3. Remote control

+This integration supports remote control of your WalkingPad device, allowing you to start/stop the belt and adjust speed directly from Home Assistant.
+However, **remote control is disabled by default** for safety reasons, as it can create dangerous situations.

+To enable remote control, you can either:
+- Activate it during the initial setup (automatic or manual configuration) by expanding the "Remote control" section in the configuration form
+- Enable it later by going to `Settings > Devices & Services`, selecting your WalkingPad integration, clicking on the three dots menu, and choosing "Configure"

+Once enabled, you need to select a preferred mode that determines how the remote control behaves:

+#### Manual mode (default)

+When manual mode is selected:
+- A **switch entity** is created that directly controls the belt start/stop.
+Turning the switch on starts the belt, turning it off stops it.
+- A **number entity** is created for speed control, allowing you to set the belt speed between 0.5 and 6.0 km/h (in increments of 0.1 km/h).
+The speed can only be adjusted when the belt is active or starting.

+#### Auto mode

+When auto mode is selected:
+- A **switch entity** is created that controls the WalkingPad mode switching.
+Turning the switch on switches the device to AUTO mode (the belt will start automatically when motion is detected), turning it off switches it to STANDBY mode.
+- No speed control is available in auto mode, as the WalkingPad automatically adjusts the speed based on detected motion.

+**Important safety note**: Always ensure the WalkingPad area is clear before using remote control features.
+Use these features at your own risk.

 <!---->